telerik/xamarin-forms-docs/controls/listview/howto/listview-howto-selectedstyle-with-templatecell.md

 ---
 title: ListViewTemplateCell and SelectedItemStyle
 page_title: ListViewTemplateCell and SelectedItemStyle
+description: Check our &quot;ListViewTemplateCell and SelectedItemStyle&quot; documentation article for Telerik ListView for Xamarin control.
 position: 0
 slug: listview-howto-selectedstyle-with-templatecell
 description: Describing how to apply SelectedItemStyle when using ListViewTemplateCell